CosAnca/nucleum/README.md

 #### `customizeWebpackConfig`

 In the event that an option you need is not exposed, you may access, modify and return a further customized webpackConfig by providing this option as a function.
 The function will receive the Nucleum `webpackConfig`, `env` and `webpack` as params.
-The `env` value will be either `development` (`yarn run nucleum`) or `production` (`yarn run nucleum build`).
+The `env` value will be either `development` (`yarn nucleum`) or `production` (`yarn nucleum build`).

 ```js
 customizeWebpackConfig: function (webpackConfig, env, webpack) {